Verifying Meta-Awareness via Predictive Rewards in Reasoning Models: : and

-Note that we gather samples from the current policy model prediction and accumulate up to a batch size of $N_\mathrm{expert}$, as outdated trajectories do not reflect the current policy model behavior, and the outdated expert meta trajectories are evicted from $\mathcal D_\mathrm{expert}$ following DAgger \citep{ross2011reduction}.
+\effname{} is a variant of \metaname{} that can further boost training efficiency by leveraging the length and difficulty predictions.

-\paragraph{Non-Parallel Efficient Training with Gating and Cutoff} As \effname{} is the efficient variant of \metaname{}.
-To encourage meta-awareness before accelerating the training phase, we first perform self-alignment based policy updates for the early $k$ steps following \metaname{} pipeline\footnote{The selection of training step $k$ is explained in \Cref{fig:expert_sft_ablation}.}, until the policy model shows stable meta-prediction alignment with the true solution rollouts.
-From this point, we alter into non-parallel pipeline that executes meta-predictions first, for \textbf{predictive gating}, followed by solution rollouts, applying \textbf{early length cutoff}.
-We also utilize the predicted notions to provide additional hint for the model in solving the questions as illustrated in \Cref{fig:framework}(b).
+\paragraph{Overall Pipeline of \effname{}} To encourage meta-awareness before accelerating the training phase, we first perform self-alignment based policy updates for the early $k$ steps of update with self-predictive alignment reward, until the policy model shows stable meta-prediction alignment with the true solution rollouts.
+After $k$-th step, we alter into non-parallel pipeline that executes meta-predictions first, for {predictive gating}, followed by solution rollouts, applying {early length cutoff}.
+We may also utilize the predicted notions to provide additional hint for the model in solving the questions.

-Predictive gating filters out zero-variance tasks, that exceeds or under-reaches the model's current capacity.
-Unlike DAPO that performs pruning after doing lengthy and inefficient solution rollouts, our method saves computation by using short meta-predictions as a gate on whether to rollout the lengthy solution beforehand\footnote{The length difference between the meta and solution rollouts is analyzed in \Cref{tab:eff_compare}.}.
-In detail, the predictive gating is activated only if the standard deviation over $M$ predicted pass-rates is below $0.1$ to ensure confident meta-prediction.
-The length prediction is used as a early cutoff threshold to stop the rollout that exceeds more than $2\times$ of the predicted length, as such lengths are highly likely to lead to incorrect rollout due to notion reward design.
-The precision and F1 score of predictive gating and early length cutoff in predicting the true zero-variance and incorrect rollouts are analyzed in \Cref{fig:expert_sft_ablation}.
+\textbf{Predictive gating} acts as a pre-computation filter for tasks that are deemed either trivial or impossible to solve.
+For a given question $q$, gating engages only when the standard deviation across $M$ predicted pass-rates falls below $\sigma_\text{pg}$ and the average prediction is 0 or 1.
+Distinct from methods like DAPO, which prune \textit{after} expensive solution rollouts, our approach conserves computation by gating \textit{before} the rollout phase.
+Since our primary objective is training efficiency, we employ static online gating; dynamically re-evaluating previously gated tasks would require periodic, costly meta-predictions on excluded data.

+\textbf{Length cutoff} restricts generation to the predicted length, scaled by a margin $l_\text{LC}$.
+As the \metaname{} length reward incentivizes accurate prediction for correct rollouts, exceeding this threshold is highly unlikely to yield a correct answer, despite the cost of generating additional tokens.
+Therefore, \effname{} utilizes the length prediction as a hard threshold to terminate rollouts once the limit is reached.

+Additionally, \textbf{notion feedin} is implemented by appending the hint ``The problem could be solved using the following math notions'' to the problem statement, providing auxiliary guidance during the solution rollout phase.